Yuvraj-26/Azure-Databricks-And-Spark-Project/Notes/4_Accessing_Azure_Data_Lake_From_Databricks.md

 - if user has required role assigned in RBAC Azure role-based access control, then user can access storage account
 - useful for multiple ML Engineers using the same cluster but each access only specific storage accounts
 - Enable credential passthrough for user-level data access (requires single user or shared access mode)
-- Add Storage Blob Data Contributor role assignment in data lake in Azure portal IAM and select member as user
+- Add Storage Blob Data Contributor role assignment for user that requires access in data lake in Azure portal IAM and select member as user
 - Successfully executed notebook to read data from ADLS container via authentication through AAD Credential Passthrough